Create Self-introduction Video for Job Interview

-- Maintain eye-contact, and you can do this very easily by facing the camera at all times and imagining that you are having a face-to-face conversation with one person.
+- Maintain eye contact, and you can do this very easily by facing the camera at all times and imagining that you are having a face-to-face conversation with one person.

 One of the other most important aspects to keep in mind when writing your speech is the duration.
 The most effective self-introductory videos are those kept below 3 minutes long.
 Any longer and you risk losing your prospective employer’s attention.
-So, while planning the speech for the video, take a few practices runs to ensure that it remains within the 2-3-minute duration.
+So, while planning the speech for the video, take a few practice runs to ensure that it remains within the 2-3-minute duration.

-Once you are done with the preparation of the speech, here’s how to present the information for maximum effect;
+Once you are done with the preparation of the speech, here’s how to present the information for maximum effect:

-This part of the video should ideally be the shortest, since you will only be giving the most relevant information.
-In the introduction of yourself, you should include your name, age and country of origin.
+This part of the video should ideally be the shortest since you will only be giving the most relevant information.
+In the introduction of yourself, you should include your name, age, and country of origin.
 If time permits, you can also mention some of the languages you speak.

 Talk about Your Education